 International Adoption is the process in which you adopt a child from a country other than your own.
+Making the decision to proceed with an inter-country adoption, also known as foreign adoption, is a big step for providing opportunities for children in need of a home and parents who want to grow a family.
 By permanent legal adoption, the adopted child will move to your country of residence to live with the adopted parent(s).
+The U.S. Department of State prioritizes the adoption of foreign children while considering the child’s best interest and a thriving living situation for them.

 Adopted children entering the United States to live permanently will need an immigrant visa.
 Immigrant visas are typically issued at the U.S. Embassy or Consulate in the child or children’s country of origin.
 When beginning the process of your adopted child coming into the United States, you should contact an experienced attorney.

 The Hague Process, which was introduced to the United States in 2008, is an international adoption process which provides safety measures to the child or children, birth parents, and adoptive parents.
-To complete the Hague adoption process, follow these steps:
+To complete the Hague adoption process, your immigration adoption attorney will guide you to follow these steps:

 The orphan process of adoption and immigration is a bit different than the Hague process.
 By U.S. immigration law, an orphan is a child born in a foreign country who either does not have parents due to death or abandonment or has a sole surviving parent who is unable to care for them.
 If a birth parent is unable to care for their child, they must release the child for immigration and adoption in writing.